Nursing Visa Sponsorship Jobs in Virginia

 Which visa types are most common for nursing roles in Virginia?

 The EB-3 immigrant visa is the most common pathway for internationally trained nurses, as registered nursing qualifies as a skilled occupation.
 Employers typically file a PERM labor certification followed by an I-140 immigrant petition.
-Some employers also use the H-1B for nurses in advanced practice or specialized clinical roles where a specialty occupation argument is supportable, though standard RN roles more commonly follow the EB-3 route.
+Some employers also use the H-1B visa for nurses in advanced practice or specialized clinical roles where a specialty occupation argument is supportable, though standard RN roles more commonly follow the EB-3 route.

 Which cities in Virginia have the most nursing sponsorship jobs?